veepionyc/ios-style-guide/README.md

-##commits and commit messages
+##Commits

 Make commits little and often.

 One commit should relate to one meaningful unit of work.

+_Never commit code that does not compile_

+##Commit messages

 A commit message should provide a short description of the commit content.

-_Never commit code that does not compile_

 Fine-grained commits with meaningful messages greatly facilitate tracking of regression bugs either manually or using [git bisect](https://git-scm.com/docs/git-bisect).